KKOA/dickies-tech-test/php/README.md

 **Do not include the file extension in the name.**

 ```
-php solution.php mypayroll
+php solution.php payroll
 ```
-The csv will be called mypayroll.csv instead of payroll2018.csv
+The csv will be called payroll.csv instead of payroll2018.csv

-## Future Enchanced
+## Future enhancements

 - Add functionality to catering for bank holidays